osclasscommunity/osctheme-matrix/README.md

 $> grunt dist:matrix
 ```

-Generates a `.zip` file that you can import in Osclass.
+Generate a `.zip` file that you can import in Osclass.